Do You or Someone You Know Need Help with a Crisis?

 - Walk-in Centers: Some communities have specialized centers to assist individuals in a mental health or substance abuse crisis.
 Select your county in the list to the left to discover the center in your area.

-- Hospital Emergency Departments: Emergency Departments are open 24 hours per day, however be award that waits may be long and most hospitals do not have behavioral health specialists available.
+- Hospital Emergency Departments: Emergency Departments are open 24 hours per day, however be aware that waits may be long and most hospitals do not have behavioral health specialists available.

 - Admissions unit of a treatment facility: In some cases you may be able to pre-arrange admission to a psychiatric unit or detox center.
 Be sure that all arrangements are made in advance so you know a bed is available and that your insurance will cover any costs before your arrival.